rkiesler1/sbnewcomers/DatabaseUpdateNewbie/README.md

    <kbd style="border: 1px solid; width: 600px;">![Authorized Application](/../screenshots/application.png?raw=true "Authorized Application")</kbd>

-   If you need more assistance, contact the [Technology Committee :email:](mailto:technology@sbnewcomers.org).
+   If you need more assistance, contact the Technology Committee ([:email:](mailto:technology@sbnewcomers.org)).

 3. Copy the file `aws_sample.json` to `aws.json`

 4. Edit the file `aws.json` and update with your AWS access key and secret key.
-If you need more assistance, contact the [Technology Committee :email:](mailto:technology@sbnewcomers.org).
+If you need more assistance, contact the Technology Committee ([:email:](mailto:technology@sbnewcomers.org)).

 5. Execute the following commands:
    ```bash